GetResponse Alternatives

 What is GetResponse Auto Funnel and do the alternatives have it?

 Auto Funnel is GetResponse's bundled landing page plus email plus product page plus payment funnel for selling info products.
 None of the focused alternatives include exactly that surface.
-Closest analog is GetResponse itself or a dedicated funnel tool like ThriveCart or Leadpages, paired with email.
+Closest analog is GetResponse Creator itself or a dedicated funnel tool like ThriveCart or Leadpages, paired with email.

 Why do users typically leave GetResponse?

 Two reasons.
-Pricing escalates as your contact list grows even if your sending pattern stays flat, and the bundle includes surfaces most users do not touch (Conversion Funnels, Auto Funnel, Web push, certain webinar features).
+Pricing escalates as your contact list grows even if your sending pattern stays flat, and the 2026 restructure pushed webinars and the course creator to the Creator tier (€62/mo) only — so users on Marketer or Starter who upgraded for webinars are now paying more for fewer features.
 Switching to a focused tool that does just the job you actually use cuts the bill by 40 to 70 percent without affecting daily work.

 SE